DidierVDVoort/AE4350_Flight_Control_RL/README.md

 - `dqn_results`: Results of the DQN approach for the comparison of methods (i.e. used in `method_comparison.py`) --> section 3.1 in the report.
 - `dqn_solution_analysis`: Results of the DQN approach for the analysis of found solutions (custom environment) --> section 3.2 in the report.
 - `figures`: Includes all figures shown in the report.
+- `misc_results`: An extra folder to dump miscellaneous results of training sessions.
+Includes results of training 2000 episodes for an environment with 10 planes (using different discount_factor=0.995 and learning_rate=0.001).
+The agent actually managed to improve a lot in these 2000 epochs and found a policy that works really well.
+The found policy is also saved as an image in the `figures` folder.
+However, there was no more space in the report...
 - `qlearning_results`: Results of the Q-Learning approach for the comparison of methods (i.e. used in `method_comparison.py`) --> section 3.1 in the report.
 - `sensitivity_results`: Sensitivity analysis results stored as .csv files.
 Can be used to plot sensitivity analysis resutls --> section 3.3 in the report.